 Yes, I said it.
 Best to get it out there I think.

 Venue hunting is hard and quite an emotional first purchase for your wedding.
 And whilst we adore every single venue in our collection, you still need to be prepared for compromises, negotiating and possibly some hiccups along the way.
-We’ve written about this a number of times across this website but you can find some basics on our Venue Search Tips page and plenty more in The Annual.
+We’ve written about this a number of times across this website but you can find some basics on our Venue Search Tips page.

 My best piece of advice is to really think about what’s important to you on the day?
 What do you need from your venue?
 Supplier flexibility?
 Accommodation for all your guests?
 Good transport links?
 An hour from London?
 Narrow it down to your essentials and nice-to-haves.
 Then have fun planning your romantic road trips and get out and visit some beautiful venues if you can!

-If you can’t currently visit your shortlisted venues due to tier restrictions, or you perhaps feel a little uncomfortable visiting anywhere right now, then many venues are offering virtual venue tours over Zoom or WhatsApp so still get in touch to see if this is an option.
+If you can’t currently visit your shortlisted venues, or you perhaps feel a little uncomfortable visiting anywhere right now, then many venues are still offering virtual venue tours over Zoom or WhatsApp so still get in touch to see if this is an option.

-2020 has been a difficult year for many, so I really hope you and the ones you love are healthy and happy as we head into a brand new chapter.
+2021 was another difficult year for many, so I really hope you and the ones you love are healthy and happy as we head into a brand new year.

-2020 was the year of the ‘Micro’ wedding and whilst this type of wedding isn’t anything new, it was certainly embraced in a year where guest lists were dramatically reduced.
+In 2020/21 we saw the rise of the ‘Micro’ wedding and whilst this type of wedding isn’t anything new, it was certainly embraced at a time when guest lists were dramatically reduced.

-Pre-covid, small elopements or intimate weddings were growing in popularity and I believe post-covid there will still be a place for these romantic and intimate weddings.
+Pre-covid, small elopements or intimate weddings were growing in popularity and I believe there is still be a place for these romantic and intimate weddings heading into 2022.
 If you think you’d like to explore the idea of a small wedding then these posts might help:

-Now all of the above will no doubt happen… But it doesn’t need to happen in the first 24 hours!
+You don’t need to have planned your whole wedding in the first 24 hours of being engaged!
 Or even the first week, month or year!
 The key thing to getting engaged is to ensure you enjoy your own journey and enjoy one another at this precious moment in your relationship.

 Refine your wedding venue search by location, capacity, type, and style.Visit Venue Finder